 I invite my friends over and ask them to bring whatever mismatched, random holiday cards they have left over from previous years.
 We toss them all in a pile that anyone can pick from.
 Then, we spend an afternoon together writing out our holiday cards—with plenty of eggnog and potluck snacks, too.
 We spend as much time talking as writing, but the chore becomes more enjoyable because it’s done while connecting with friends.

-You can find many more fun ideas like this in the Center for a New American Dream’s Simplify the Holidays guide.
+You can find many more fun ideas like this in New Dream’s Simplify the Holidays guide.

 Christmas gift-giving used to be hours of shopping and wrapping, a brief fury of exchanging and unwrapping gifts, followed by hours of cleaning up (and, I confess, trips to return gifts).
 My family and I realized that all the gift-giving meant that we spent more time apart than together at the holidays.